 Martin had started the process of making a third bedroom upstairs with the intention of William having his own room, with Scarlett and Penelope sharing.
 He had cut out a doorway and erected a stud wall, but due to financial constraints and trying to fit the work around his job, as well as helping Heather care for William, meant he has been unable to progress further.
 This meant that William has had to share a bedroom with eldest daughter Scarlett, leaving Penelope sharing a room with Martin and Heather.
 William clearly needed his own space that would be quiet and calming.

 The family’s current house was unfit for purpose and a massive strain on family life.

 The house needed a downstairs extension, under permitted development, with all the bespoke care provision that William and the family needed, including separate bedrooms, a calm space for William, a social space for the family and ‘safe proofing’ for the entire ground floor and rear garden.

-Stelrad responded to a plea from the DIY:SOS team for eleven radiators and two towel rails.
-Eight of Stelrad’s Column radiators including three vertical radiators, along with three Softline Compact radiators and two Slimline towel rails now adorn the revamped house that now perfectly meets the needs of this deserving family.
+Stelrad responded to a plea from the DIY:SOS team for eleven radiators and two towel radiators.
+Eight of Stelrad’s Column radiators including three vertical radiators, along with three Softline Compact radiators and two Slimline towel rail radiators now adorn the revamped house that now perfectly meets the needs of this deserving family.

 “We were delighted to be able to help with this project, providing a number of our high quality radiators to provide the warmth in the home to keep the family comfortable in the colder months,” said Stelrad’s Head of Marketing, Chris Harvey.
 “It’s another compelling story that demands that we helped the DIY:SOS team to provide the home this family needed.”